JaGure/CIS190-Final-Project/README.md

 ## C++ Features

-- Pieces will be stored by the board in a collection (likely a vector) and accessed via iterators.
+- Pieces are stored by the board in a container (2D array) and accessed via iterators.
-- We anticipate using unique pointers as well in order to better manage our instantiated classes (relative to using raw pointers).
+- We used unique pointers as well in order to better manage our instantiated classes (relative to using raw pointers).

 ## Project Structure

-We anticipate writing several classes in order to manage state in our game (e.g., `Piece`, `Board`, `User/Player` - for networking).
-These will all be independent; there will likely not be a class hierarchy.
+The `Board` class manages the board interally.
+The `Game` class uses the `Board` class to run the game.
+The `Piece` class is used for drawing pieces (including piece physics).
+The `Main` class runs the game by launching a game client.
+Finally, the `Server` class launches a server which facilitates communciation between two clients.

 ## Time & Work Divide